dashpradeep99/docker-complete-tutorial/6-networking.md

 ## Conclusion

 Congrats!
-You have completed tutorial!
+You have completed the tutorial!

 In this tutorial we went over the new Docker Networking features introduced in 1.9.
 We created a two multi-host overlay network that spanned multiple Docker hosts.
-We also observed how inter-container networking works with the new networking architecture.s
+We also observed how inter-container networking works in different scenarios.

 ## Cleanup